CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Integration-Guide/API-User-Guide.md

         },
         "src": {
           "type": "string",
-          "description": "Hostname?? of device where this route originated" },
+          "description": "Hostname of device where this route originated" },
         "nexthops": {
           "type": "string",
-          "description": "List of hostnames/interfaces/ports remaining to reach destination????"
+          "description": "List of hops remaining to reach destination" },
-        },
         "route_type": {
           "type": "integer",
           "format": "int32",
-          "description": "????"
+          "description": ""
         },
         "origin": {
           "type": "boolean",
-          "description": "Indicates whether the source of this route is on the  device indicated by 'hostname'????"
+          "description": "Indicates whether the source of this route is on the  device indicated by 'hostname'" },
-        },
         "protocol": {
           "type": "string",
           "description": "Protocol used for routing.
-Example values include BGP, ????"
+Example values include BGP, OSPF."
         },
         "prefix": {
           "type": "string",